-- 3.2.1 Candidates for initial licensure must: - 3.2.1.1 Hold a degree in architecture from a NAAB- or CACB-accredited program; or - 3.2.1.2 Obtain an evaluation report in accordance with Board requirements stating that the applicant has met the NCARB Education Standard through the Education Evaluation Services for Architects (EESA) through NAAB.
+- 3.2.1 Candidates for initial licensure An applicant must: - 3.2.1.1 Hold a professional degree in architecture from a NAAB- or CACBaccredited program accredited by NAAB; or - 3.2.1.2 Obtain an evaluation report in accordance with Board requirements stating that the applicant has met the NCARB Education Standard through the Education Evaluation Services for Architects (EESA) through NAAB. - 3.2.1.2.1 If education deficiencies are not resolved by EESA, the Board will review and make a determination of the appropriate corrective measures to remove the deficiency.